 Fuego was by far the spiciest of the bunch, even more than the drastically named Nitro.
 Nitro was more like "Fuego lite" than the proclaimed habanero flavor and heat.
 Guacamole tasted more like tomatillo to me, but it could have been the sourness that made me think of that.
 A few SE'ers preferred the more mellow guacamole, but Fuego held out in popularity.
 Fajita was the most undistinguished; it had a flat cumin flavor without heat that excited no one.

-I started thinking about what to pair with Takis.
-Limeritas, naturally.
-We dreamt up all sorts of crazy things to make with them (Takis-crusted fried chicken?), but they're best eaten straight up.
+I started thinking about what to serve with Takis.
+In terms of drinks, the answer is naturally Limeritas.
+We also dreamt up all sorts of crazy things to make with them (Takis-crusted fried chicken?), but they're truly best eaten straight up.
 At most, a good ranch dip or anything creamy would be a good accompaniment to mellow out the sour spiciness.
 Takis, you're coming with me to the next Super Bowl party.

 I did a little more digging about the popularity of Takis and it's become a favorite of school kids.
 And it doesn't come without controversy.
 The urban legend first made popular with Poprocks, "If you eat x with soda your stomach will explode," has been making the rounds with a Takis variant.
 This may be due to the fact that kids are gorging themselves, getting upset stomachs from the citric acid, and consequently throwing up.
 Lesson learned: no matter how delicious it may seem, don't eat a whole bag of Takis in one sitting.